open-policy-agent/gatekeeper/website/docs/externaldata.md

 > ❗ This feature is still in alpha stage, so the final form can still change (feedback is welcome!).

-> 🚧  Mutation is not yet supported with external data.
+> 🚧  Mutation is supported with external data starting from v3.8.0.

 ## Motivation